top of page

 The experience of anxiety is inherently unique, despite some commonalities of sensations and emotions.
 Anxiety is frequently experienced as worry and concern, or nervousness.
 For some people, it presents as sudden panic attacks, which seem to come “out of the blue”, with intense somatic reactions such as dizziness, trembling, increased heart rate, nausea, difficulties with sleep, concentration and fatigue.
 For yet others, anxiety may be experienced as social phobia, or fear of negative evaluations from others, perfectionism, fear of making mistakes, or loss of a sense of control.
 The source and causes of the anxiety is often unclear, which makes it a very distressing experience, as there is no clear danger to defend against, or escape from.

-Therefore, in treatment, anxiety may be viewed as a signpost to direct patient and therapist towards an area of life that needs to be explored and potentially altered.
+Therefore, in treatment, anxiety may be viewed as a signpost to direct a person towards an area of life that needs to be explored and potentially altered.

 Depression